 In the meantime, taking paracetamol or ibuprofen – whichever over-the-counter pain reliever you normally take for headaches and other soreness – can reduce associated pain and inflammation.
 A cold compress on the outside of your cheek may also help.

 If you have the tooth, hold it by the crown and gently rinse any dirt away from the root.

-As soon as possible after the tooth has fallen out, we recommend you put the tooth in a small cup of milk - this will encourage cell growth and prevent the tooth from drying out.
-Call your dentist straight away - the sooner you can reinsert the tooth, the better chance you have at saving it.
+As soon as possible after the tooth has fallen out, we recommend you put the tooth in a small cup of milk or your own saliva.
+This will encourage cell growth and minimise the risk of the tooth drying out.
+Call your dentist straight away – the sooner you can reinsert the tooth, the better chance you have to save it.

 Lost filling or crown

 If you’ve lost a crown and still have it, rinse the inside and re-attach it using tooth cement – available at most pharmacies – or petroleum jelly for a temporary fix.
 Do not use any glue that was not designed for dental use – this could compound your problems.

 It’s best not to wait too long before calling your dentist, since a crown-less tooth may be weaker than a normal one, and an unfilled cavity can become painful or worsen over time.

 North Queensland Family Dental is on standby for your emergency calls.
 If you sustain an injury, have a severe tooth ache or loose a crown or cap, contact us on 07 4755 2055.